SecUSo/helios-institutes/README.md

-## Helios Verification Institutes
+## Verification Institutes
-Helios Verification Institutes is a browser app building the verification module of Karola Marky's master thesis. <br />
+Verification Institutes is a browser app building the verification module of Karola Marky's master thesis. <br />
 It contains two pages that can be used for verifying an encrypted vote.

 ### Institute Old